This class was created by Brainscape user R M. Visit their profile to learn more about the creator.

 Mechanisms of oncogenesis

-What is cancer,
+What is cancer 1,

-What is cancer
+How is cancer classified 2,

 25 cards